grafana/agent/docs/configuration/integrations/snmp-exporter-config.md

 ## About SNMP modules

-SNMP module is the set of SNMP counters to be scraped together from specific network device.
+SNMP module is the set of SNMP counters to be scraped together from the specific network device.

 SNMP modules available can be found in embeded snmp.yml file [here](https://github.com/grafana/agent/blob/main/pkg/integrations/snmp_exporter/snmp.yml).
 If not specified, `if_mib` module is used.

-If you need to use custom SNMP modules, you can [generate](https://github.com/prometheus/snmp_exporter#generating-configuration) own snmp.yml file and specify it using `config_file` parameter.
+If you need to use custom SNMP modules, you can [generate](https://github.com/prometheus/snmp_exporter#generating-configuration) your own snmp.yml file and specify it using `config_file` parameter.